-This document specifies the 'Coordinated Hydra Head' protocol to be implemented as the first version of Hydra Head on Cardano - \mathbf{Hydra} $\mathbf{HeadV1}$.
-The protocol is derived from variants described in the original paper [8], but was further simplified to make a first implementation on Cardano possible.
+This document specifies the 'Coordinated Hydra Head' protocol to be implemented as the first version of Hydra Head on Cardano - Hydra HeadV1.
+The protocol is derived from variants

 Note that the format and scope of this document is (currently) also inspired by the paper and hence does not include a definition of the networking protocols or concrete message formats.
 It is structured similarly, but focuses on a single variant, and avoids indirections and unnecessary generalizations.
 The document is kept in sync with the reference implementation available on Github [4].
 Red sections indicate that they are currently not covered or missing in the implementation, where blue parts mean a difference in how it is realized.